 - 1 Open your project.

-- 2 In the Modeler, right-click the driver icon 🕝 or the driver line, then select Properties.
+- 2 In the Modeler, right-click the driver icon (a) or the driver line, then select Properties.

 - 3 Modify the driver settings as necessary.

 IMPORTANT: In addition to the driver settings, you should review the set of default policies and rules provided by the basic driver configuration.
 Although these policies and rules are suitable for synchronizing with Scripting, your synchronization requirements for the driver might differ from the default policies.
 If this is the case, you need to change them to carry out the policies you want.
-The default policies and rules are discussed in Section 1.2, "Configuration Overview," on page 13.
+The default policies and rules are discussed in "Configuration Overview" on page 13.

-4 Continue with the next section, Section 3.2.4, "Deploying the Driver," on page 25.
+4 Continue with the next section, "Deploying the Driver" on page 29.

-3.2.4 Deploying the Driver
+Deploying the Driver